Download PDF file

 Swofford D. 2002.
 PAUP*: Phylogenetic Analysis using Parsimony (and other methods), Version 4.0 Sinauer.
 [CD ROM].

 Viúdez Á & M Claret.
 2009.
 Numerical simulations of submesoscale balanced vertical velocity forcing unsteady nutrient phytoplankton-zooplankton distributions.
 Journal of Geophysical Research, Oceans 114: C04023 <doi:10.1029/2008JC005172>

 Graphs, diagrams, and photographs are considered Figures and are abbreviated as Fig. in the text.
-They should be prepared in digital editable format (GIF or TIFF), with a minimum resolution of 400 dpi, with Tahoma font and color of the final print.
+They should be prepared in digital editable format (JPG GIF or TIFF), with a minimum resolution of 400 dpi, independent, numbered and color of the final print.
 If publishes color figures, must bill authors for the actual additional cost of printing in color (see 3.2).
 Figure captions must be presented together on a separate page at the end of the paper, appropriately numbered, in English and Spanish with the meaning of the abbreviations.
-Texts, numerals and symbols are written with Tahoma (9 and 14 pt), without bold.
+Texts, numerals and symbols are written with Verdana (9 and 14 pt), without bold.
 The thickness of the axes and curved paths should not be exceeded.
 Figures showing study sites must include a map of the country with a cardinal orientation and the respective latitudes and longitudes.
 If figures are protected by intellectual property rights must sent the respective editor permission to reprint.

 f) Other aspects to be considered

 Equations: Should be clearly defined, indicating the each variable names.